manpen/hypergen/README.md

+# HyperGen
+This repository contains a prototype implementation of "Generating practical random hyperbolic graphs in near-linear time and with sub-linear memory" [M. Penschuck, SEA 2017].
+Please refer to the branch SEA17 to reproduce the results.

 # Building all binaries
 In order to build HyperGen you need a recent GCC compiler with OpenMP support, cmake and scons (for NetworKit).
 On Ubuntu 16.04 you can install the dependencies